 Lanikai Beach

 On our last visit, I took a break from swimming and, as I was taking photos from the shore, I got stung by a mini jellyfish.
-It hurt really bad.
+It hurt really bad!!
 I freaked out and started flailing my feet and arms like crazy.
 Eventually, the pain subsided 30 minutes later, and I didn’t let this bothersome incident deter me from enjoying the rest of my time!
 In case it happens again, vinegar is a good pain alleviator for this.
 Just be aware!

 Makua Beach